Ymz2006/IK_Arm/README.md

 # RoboticArm
-Built a 6 dof robotic arm from scratch and derived an inverse kinematic model to control it
+Built a 6 degree of freedom robotic arm and implemented invese kinematics to control its movements.